agile-lab-dev/witboost-templates-gallery/docs/index.md

 If you're looking to develop your first template using the information in this repository, we suggest starting from the [guidelines](guidelines.md).

-For more information on templates, also check out the [official documentation](https://docs.witboost.agilelab.it/docs/p1_user/p6_advanced/p6_1_templates/#getting-started).
+For more information on templates, also check out the [user documentation](https://docs.witboost.com/docs/p1_user/p6_advanced/p6_1_templates/#getting-started).